A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Introduction

-{The paper is organized as follows. \Cref{sec:GSequation} gives a brief description of the Grad-Shafranov equation and the associated fixed-boundary and free-boundary problems.
-This is followed by a detailed description of a free-boundary Grad-Shafranov solver, focusing on solving the free boundary problem reformulated on a bounded domain in \Cref{sec:FreeBDGSsolver}. ~\Cref{sec:cut-cellalgorithm} discusses the cut-cell algorithm, which is a Cartesian grid embedded boundary method, as well as a level-set approach to improve the efficiency of the cut-cell algorithm.
+{The paper is organized as follows. \Cref{sec:GSequation} gives a brief description of the Grad-Shafranov equation and the associated fixed-boundary and free-boundary problems.~\Cref{sec:cut-cellalgorithm} discusses the cut-cell algorithm, which is a Cartesian grid embedded boundary method, as well as a level-set approach to improve the efficiency of the cut-cell algorithm.~This is followed by a detailed description of a free-boundary Grad-Shafranov solver, focusing on solving the free-boundary problem reformulated on a bounded domain in \Cref{sec:FreeBDGSsolver}.
 In~\Cref{sec:implementation}, the parallel implementation is described and some details of the implementation of the free-boundary Grad-Shafranov solver are presented.
 Finally, numerical tests are presented in~\Cref{sec:numericaltests}, demonstrating the accuracy and efficiency of the free-boundary Grad-Shafranov solver.}